 In the summer of 1926, Saratoga Springs stood at the height of its fame — and perhaps at the height of its contradictions.

-We were America’s most celebrated summer resort.
+Saratoga Springs was America’s most celebrated summer resort.
 Railroad magnates, Wall Street financiers, politicians, bookmakers, actresses, sportsmen, and socialites crowded Broadway beneath the elms.
 The verandas of the Grand Union and United States Hotel glittered with jewelry and linen suits.
 Packards and Pierce Arrows rolled down Broadway.
 Some wealthy visitors landed in amphibious aircraft on fields outside town

 But beneath Saratoga’s elegant surface lay a parallel city — a world of gambling rooms, political accommodations, protected vice, speakeasies, and quiet understandings between criminals and public officials.